spencertipping/ni/dev/fabric-design.md

 event loop, which may become unresponsive if we do something expensive.
 Failsafe with `SIGALRM`?
 (Let's jump off that bridge when we get there.
 The RMI parent can always remote-kill it.)

+## Persistence of remote objects
+Remote objects must manage their own deallocation because their owning process may become unavailable at any point.
+This involves a few things:

+1. A remote object needs to be aware of its referring set, whether it consists of child processes or a parent hub that expects to be able to interact with it.
+2. Upon reconnection to a remote, a parent hub needs to specify the set of objects whose existence it's aware of; the proxy will then inform any unmentioned live objects that they've lost a parent reference.
+(Implying that remote objects are enumerable.)

+**Q:** Why would a remote object simply continue to exist, absent a local reason to do so?
+A few reasons: it could be monitoring something, for example, or it could be a service that replies to connections.
+So an object should specify the conditions under which it continues to exist: "I'm reachable and still doing work," for instance.
+This goes for local objects also.

+Pings+TTL is a reason for an object to exist.

+## RMI and unreliable connections
+The RMI protocol needs to acknowledge message receipt separately from reply, and it needs to use message sequencing like TCP to prevent duplication.
+Specifically, the sender sends message `n` and awaits an ack for `n` (holding the message for replay until the ack is received).
+Two situations from here:

+1. Sender receives the ack and discards the message.
+2. Connection is dropped.
+In this case the sender waits for the connection to come back and repeats the message unless its TTL is exceeded.

+The receiver tracks acks so it can ignore a duplicate message, which will happen if the connection dies between message receipt and sender receiving the ack.